zputrle/s2ofGo/README.md

-# A Tour of Go as a Single Web Page
+# A Tour of Go in one Web Page

-A [A Tour of Go](https://go.dev/tour/welcome/1) as a single webpage for search through
+[A Tour of Go](https://go.dev/tour/welcome/1) as a single web page to easily find what you want to recall.

 ---